Quality Innovation Group

 Individual (1-to-1) meetings between QIG and medicine developers should occur early in product development, before seeking EMA's scientific advice.
 During these meetings, developers can also discuss their plans to apply for scientific advice on a QIG-related topic.

 The meetings are free-of-charge and held virtually.
-Site visits can also be held virtually.
+Site visits can take place virtually or on site.

-Medicine developers interested in a meeting should send a request via email at QIG@ema.europa.eu
+Medicine developers interested in a 1-to-1 meeting with the group, on topics under this group's remit, should send a request via email at QIG@ema.europa.eu

 The request should include the following information: